-If the application requires that the IDTR be some value besides zero, then it should set it to the required value at this point.
-All tasks share the same i386 IDTR value.
-Because interrupts are enabled automatically by RTEMS as part of the initialize_executive directive, the IDTR MUST be set properly before this directive is invoked to insure correct interrupt vectoring.
+The address of the application's initialization code should be stored in the first vector of the EVT which will allow the immediate vectoring to the application code.
+If the application requires that the VBR be some value besides zero, then it should be set to the required value at this point.
+All tasks share the same MC68020's VBR value.
+Because interrupts are enabled automatically by RTEMS as part of the initialize executive directive, the VBR MUST be set before this directive is invoked to insure correct interrupt vectoring.
 If processor caching is to be utilized, then it should be enabled during the reset application initialization code.
-The reset code which is executed before the call to initialize_executive has the following requirements: